b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 Imagine John and Peter played 6 games, but this time the result was 1-5 for Peter.
 Is the difference statistically significant at, let's be crazy, $\alpha$ = 0.15.
 Calculate the probability (the famous p-values) for one- and two-tailed tests.

+### Exercise 4 {#sec:statistics_intro_exercise4}

+In the opening to @sec:statistics_intro_errors I told you a story from the old times.
+The day when I met my friend Paul in a local chess club and lost 6 games in a row while playing with him.
+So, here is a task for you.
+If we were both equally good chess players at that time then what is the probability  that this happened by chance (to make it simpler do one-tailed test)?

 To be continued...

 ## Statistics intro - Solutions {#sec:statistics_intro_exercises_solutions}